Special Weather Statement issued for Northern Elko County by NWS - News Break

 Special Weather Statement issued for Northern Elko County by NWS

-Effective: 2021-05-21 23:19:00 PDT Expires: 2021-05-22 00:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Elko County SPECIAL WEATHER STATEMENT At 1118 PM PDT, Doppler radar was tracking a strong thunderstorm 18 miles east of Tuscarora, moving northwest at 15 mph.
+Effective: 2021-05-21 22:49:00 PDT Expires: 2021-05-21 23:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Elko County SPECIAL WEATHER STATEMENT At 1048 PM PDT, Doppler radar was tracking a strong thunderstorm 23 miles southwest of Charleston, moving west northwest at 15 mph.
 Pea to dime sized hail will be possible with this storm.
-This storm will remain over mainly rural areas of central Elko County.alerts.weather.gov
+This storm will remain over mainly rural areas of northwestern Elko County.alerts.weather.gov